Article April 2, 2026

 How does RhymeFlux help with rhyme schemes?

 The RhymeFlux studio uses live sound scanning to detect and highlight rhyme families.
 It looks beyond letters.
-It uses MSM to find multisyllabic patterns you might have missed, helping you build layered setups as you type.
+It matches by sound instead of spelling, so it finds multisyllabic patterns you might have missed, helping you build layered setups as you type.
 The app shows you the math behind your bars in real time.

 Is it okay to have lines that don’t rhyme at all?